4d/docs/versioned_docs/version-20/Concepts/parameters.md

 - in [compiled projects](interpreted.md), an error is generated at the compilation step whenever possible.
 Otherwise, an error is generated when the method is called.
 - in interpreted projects:
 	+ if the parameter was declared using the [named syntax](#named-parameters) (`#DECLARE` or `Function`), an error is generated when the method is called.
-	+ if the parameter was declared using the [sequential syntax](#sequential-parameters) (`C_XXX`), no error is generated, the called method receives an empty value of the expected type.
+	+ if the parameter was declared using (`C_XXX`), no error is generated, the called method receives an empty value of the expected type.

-## Input/Output variables

-Within the subroutine, you can use the parameters $1, $2... in the same way you would use any other local variable.
-However, in the case where you use commands that modify the value of the variable passed as parameter (for example `Find in field`), the parameters $1, $2, and so on cannot be used directly.
-You must first copy them into standard local variables (for example: `$myvar:=$1`).